 In a process called simulation, the patient will be asked to lie very still on a table while the radiation therapist uses a special x-ray machine or CT unit to define the fields to be treated.
 This process may take 30 minutes to an hour, and devices may be constructed to hold you in one position.
 This will help ensure that the patient lies in the same position for each radiation treatment.
 Marks will be placed on the skin that will be used to position the patient for treatment.
 A return appointment will be scheduled to verify and begin treatments.

 After simulation, the physician will decide how much radiation is needed, how it will be delivered and how many treatments are needed.
 Treatment planning computer software is then used to examine the most effective techniques for treatment.

-Each patient has a special treatment, so the area to be treated and the length of treatment are different for each person.
+Each patient has a special radiation treatment for cancer, so the area to be treated and the length of treatment are different for each person.
 Much of the time in the treatment room is spent setting up the area to be treated.
 The actual treatment takes just a few minutes each day.

 - The radiation passes through the body and does not remain in you.
 You are not radioactive.

 - Only the body part in the field of radiation is affected.

 - Normal cells exposed to radiation begin to repair themselves soon after exposure.